jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 > A story from a few years ago: a colleague of mine was maintaining some code I had originally written.
 He noticed an asymmetry in the persistence layer: one field was persisted only when the entity was created but not when it was updated.
 So he added that field to the list of updated fields.
 Then a test failed with the message “creation timestamp cannot be changed after the entity is created”.
 He undid his change and told me this story.

 # Tests May Identify Concurrency Issues
 Flaky tests are the worst.
-Flaky tests are inconsistent.
+Flaky tests produce inconsistent results.
 Sometimes they pass.
 Sometimes they fail.
 While it’s annoying that they can foul up CI/CD pipeline submissions, the real issue is that we can’t trust them.
 Are their results false positives or false negatives?

 If behavior is inconsistent in testing, it will be inconsistent in production.

 I don’t think most flaky tests are a result of the test being flaky.
 I think it’s a result of the implementation being flaky.
 Therefore, a flaky test may be an indication of issues in the implementation.

-I suspect that most flaky issues are due to concurrency issues in the implementation.
+I suspect that most flaky issues are due to concurrency issues in the implementation such as non-deterministic race conditions, which are difficult to confirm in deterministic tests.
 When tests are flaky reexamine the implementation to understand why they are flaky and make adjustment.
 This may not be easy.
 It may take some time to figure out.
 It may require some redesign, possibly with the [Humble Object](https://jhumelsine.github.io/2024/07/15/tdd.html) pattern.

 # Tests Reduce Debugging
 I don’t know how to use the debugger on my IDE.